-But first an amusing brief story involving a BBC, an intercooler, and Freon.
+But first an amusing, brief story involving a big-block Chevrolet, an intercooler, and freon.

 By Sam Logan

 “I’m no authority on intercoolers,” admits performance carburetor specialist Dale Cubic of CFM, “but I do recall a memorable moment five years ago that involved one.
 Nothing too scientific,” he adds; nonetheless, it seemed an anecdote worth telling.